The Flaw (1955 film)

-The Flaw is a 1955 British crime film directed by Terence Fisher, and starring John Bentley and Donald Houston.
-It was a remake of the 1933 film of the same name.
+The Flaw is a 1955 British second feature crime film directed by Terence Fisher, and starring John Bentley and Donald Houston.
+The story and screenplay were by Brandon Fleming.

+It is a remake of the 1933 film of the same name.
 A racing car driver plots to murder his wealthy wife, but reckons without the interventions of the family lawyer.